Serbia–Ukraine relations

-Serbia–Ukraine relations are foreign relations between Serbia and Ukraine.
-Serbia, as a direct successor to the Federal Republic of Yugoslavia, recognized Ukraine on 15 April 1994.
-Diplomatic relations between Ukraine and the Federal Republic of Yugoslavia were established on 15 April 1994.
+Serbia and Ukraine maintain diplomatic relations established between Ukraine and the Federal Republic of Yugoslavia (of which Serbia is considered sole legal successor) in 1994.

-Since 2008 Kosovo declaration of independence, Ukraine has shown a respect to the Serbia's territorial integrity in borders of 1945 (see Socialist Republic of Serbia).

-Since September 2011, Serbians and Ukrainians can stay in each other's country for up to 30 days without visas.
-This policy was extended and now both citizens can stay in each other's country for up to 90 days in 180 days.

-Both countries are members of the OSCE, Council of Europe and United Nations.

-History and ethnic relations
+History

-There are numerous Ukrainian organizations in Serbia.
-Ukrainian national minority has its own National Council with seat in Novi Sad.
-They are closely related to Pannonian Rusyns (Ruthenians).
-Ukrainian-Rusyn organizations have seats in Inđija, Sremska Mitrovica, Vrbas, Kula, Đurđevo, Ruski Krstur, Šid, Kucura and Subotica.
-According to the 2002 census there were 5,354 ethnic Ukrainians in Serbia and 15,905 Rusyns, mostly living in Vojvodina.

 In the 18th century on territory of today's Ukraine there were two provinces populated by Serbs - New Serbia and Slavo-Serbia.
-By the decree of the Senate of 29 May 1753, the free lands of this area were offered for settlement to peoples of Orthodox Christian denomination in order to ensure frontier protection and development of this part of Southern steppes.
+By the decree of the Senate of 1753, the free lands of this area were offered for settlement to peoples of Orthodox Christian denomination in order to ensure frontier protection and development of this part of Southern steppes.
 Slavo-Serbia was directly governed by Russia's Governing Senate.
 The settlers eventually formed the Bakhmut hussar regiment in 1764.
-Also in 1764, Slavo-Serbia was transformed into the Donets uyezd of Yekaterinoslav Governorate (now in Dnipropetrovsk oblast, Ukraine).
+Also in 1764, Slavo-Serbia was transformed into the Donets uyezd of Yekaterinoslav Governorate (now in Dnipropetrovsk Oblast).
 According to the 2001 census there were only 623 Serbs living in Ukraine (219 spoke Serbian, 104 spoke Ukrainian, 218 spoke Russian and 68 some other language).